LIFT - Lutherans in Fellowship together

 2. Education of church members in a variety of subjects ranging from social and community service opportunities, university life, volunteer and travel experiences as well as personal spiritual, physical, and emotional health and safety.

 When: 12 noon-1:30.
 Second Thursday of the month.
-A shared pot luck lunch followed by program
+A shared pot luck lunch precedes the program.

 Where: In the Kaiser Center at University Evangelical Lutheran Church